* U.S. crude stockpiles fall 3.3 million barrels in week -EIA

-NEW YORK, Aug 23 (Reuters) - Oil prices rose slightly Wednesday after U.S. crude inventories declined for the eighth straight week and U.S. crude production increased only slightly.
+NEW YORK, Aug 23 (Reuters) - Oil prices rose on Wednesday after U.S. crude inventories declined for the eighth straight week and a storm approached the Gulf Coast with the potential to disrupt oil and refined products output.

-"Oil inventories continue their downward trend despite a significant increase in crude oil imports this week," said Andrew Lipow, president of Lipow Oil Associates in Houston, Texas.
+"Oil inventories continue their downward trend despite a significant increase in crude oil imports this week," said Andrew Lipow, president of Lipow Oil Associates in Houston.

-Still he said, the market is shrugging off the inventory draws, which are approaching 75 million barrels since March, plus another 15 million in the U.S. Strategic Petroleum Reserve.
+Still he said, the market is shrugging off the inventory draws, which are approaching 75 million barrels since March, plus another 15 million from the U.S. Strategic Petroleum Reserve.

 "It continues to wait to see more confirmation from around the world that inventories are indeed declining," Lipow said.

-Production from Libya's Sharara oilfield, the conflict-riven country's largest, has been seesawing.
+The market has also paid close attention to production from Libya's Sharara oilfield, the conflict-riven country's largest, where output has been seesawing.
 The field remained shut on Wednesday, two Libyan oil sources told Reuters.
 The field had restarted at least once on Tuesday amid conflicting reports about whether it had reopened.

 "(The) flood of news reports makes it clear that the situation in Libya is still chaotic and that conditions in the country are still far from normal," Commerzbank analysts wrote.